SheepAntler/practiceHackerTracker/ProjectPlan.md

 - [ ] Continue working through TODOs
 - [ ] Prepare for week 13 peer code reviews
 - [ ] Code quality check
+- [ ] IMSLP might not work out right now...try YouTube?!?!?

 ### Week 14

 - [ ] Create final presentation
 - [ ] PRACTICE FINAL PRESENTATION
-- [ ] CHECK THIS BOX IF YOU ARE JAZZED ABOUT HOW AWESOME YOUR JSPs MUST CERTAINLY LOOK AT THIS POINT.
+- [x] CHECK THIS BOX IF YOU ARE JAZZED ABOUT HOW AWESOME YOUR JSPs MUST CERTAINLY LOOK AT THIS POINT.

 ### Week 15